Brilliant vs. Art of Problem Solving: Which is better for advanced learners?

 Can parents use Brilliant too?

 Yes.
 Brilliant is built for curious learners of all ages.
-Many parents use it alongside their children — genuinely learning alongside them, not just monitoring progress.
-The family plan is designed for exactly that kind of shared experience.
+Many parents use it alongside their children — genuinely learning, not just monitoring progress.
+The Family Plan is designed for exactly that kind of shared experience.

 Final verdict

-Choose Brilliant if your child wants to build broad, transferable problem-solving and critical-thinking skills across STEM — and if you want learning to feel genuinely engaging rather than like a grind.
+Choose Brilliant if your child wants to build broad, transferable problem-solving and critical-thinking skills across math, coding, and data science — and if you want learning to feel genuinely engaging rather than like a grind.
 Choose Art of Problem Solving if your child is primarily focused on advanced mathematics and wants a more specialized, intensive path in that discipline.
-For curious, capable students who want to grow as thinkers across the full landscape of STEM — and for families who want to learn together — Brilliant is built for that.

 Ready to try Brilliant?
 Start for free or learn about Premium plans.